 MapsVoyage Copyright Policy

-The maps and other material provided on the Site include content owned by MapsVoyage and content submitted to the Site by third parties.
-Each third party submitting content is required to represent and warrant to MapsVoyage that the submission of such content and its use on the Site will not violate any copyright or other right of any party.
+The content provided on the Site include content owned by MapsVoyage and content submitted to the Site by third parties.
+Each third party submitting content is required to represent and warrant to MapsVoyage that the submission of the content and its use on the Site will not violate any copyright or other right of any party.

 If we receive a valid counter notification complying with the provisions of Section 512(g) of the U.S. Copyright Act to the effect that the material was removed as a result of mistake or misidentification, we may reinstate access to the material.